Director of Graduate Studies: Istvan Molnar, firstname.lastname@example.org

 |Internship (including the Final Report)||9 units|

-Please find a list of recommended courses for Industrial Microbial Biotechnology track from the ABS-PSM Student Handbook 2017-2018 pages 18-20.
+Please find a list of recommended courses for Industrial Microbial Biotechnology track from the Applied Biosciences Current Student Handbook pages 19-20.